1. Configuring external DNS

 ) that points tosecure.{rootDomain}.cdn.vtex.com

 ).
-This subdomain will be used by the Checkout, Order Placed, Login, and My Account pages.
+The Checkout, Order Placed, Login, and My Account pages will use this subdomain.

 Step 2 - Putting your account into production

-To proceed, make sure your store is active and in production, to do this, follow the steps in the article Putting your account into production.
+To proceed, make sure your store is active and in production by following the steps in the guide Putting your account into production.

 Step 3 - Configuring domains in VTEX Account Settings